 Candidate performance indicated that the national CEC Standards of the Knowledge and Skills that all Special Educators should possess have been met in the course content for the MAT Integrated-Merged General and Mild/Moderate Special Education program.
-Special Education faculty decided to examine the lowest passing scores for each content area of the SPED PRAXIS exams for all candidates who completed the 2020-2021 SPED PRAXIS exam.
-The consensus was that IEP Development and Planning, and the Learning Environment were two areas that needed content enhancement.
+Special Education faculty decided to examine the lowest passing scores for each content area of the SPED PRAXIS exams for all candidates who completed the 2017-2018 SPED PRAXIS exam.
+The consensus was that IEP Development or Planning and the Learning Environment were two areas that needed content enhancement.
 The "why" behind the results was to improve each candidate's knowledge and skills in the areas of IEP Development and the Learning Environment.
-Evidence of improvement indicated that content test scores improved overall for all candidates in AC 2021-22.
+Evidence of improvement indicated that content test scores improved overall for all candidates.